 This was one of the skills I had to master before any cooking could commence.
 I know it seems silly now, boiling a pan of water and dropping an egg into the rolling bubbles and making toast is not a big deal.
 But for a child it was really amazing, I felt like my mum was trusting me to do magic.

 Over the following weeks, she taught me to cook other things too.
 She taught me enough to have a solid understanding of what preparing a meal was all about.
-Once I mastered that, we started on baking cakes.
+Once I mastered that, we started with baking cakes.

 I could continue by telling you about the first time I actually made a meal for me and my brother.
 It was a disaster, with smoking, melted plastic mixed in with our boil-in-the-bag Chicken Satay.
 I still blame my brother for that fiasco, he was the one that put the bags in the pan and put the lid on telling me all I had to do was heat it up.
 He never mentioned that he hadn’t put water in the pan!